phryniszak/swv/README.md

 ```shell
 node index.js --port 3344 --type socket
 ```

 ## Connect to serial port
 TODO:

 ## Merging traces
 Library attempts to merge trace packet in logical chunks, but in some cases, like trace without timestamp this functionality may fail.
-Passing  `--nomerge`forces library disables merging.
+Passing  `--nomerge` forces library to disable merging.

 ## Example app output
 ```